cindy-chiang-tw/Amazon_Transaction_Project/README.md

 # Project Overview

 This project analyzes consumer behavior and purchasing patterns using an Amazon dataset.
 By leveraging Malloy, we explore key insights such as revenue distribution, purchasing habits, and survey responses linked to consumer demographics.
-The analysis aims to uncover trends that can inform business strategies, marketing decisions, and customer engagement improvements.
+The goal is to provide data-driven insights that can inform business strategies, marketing decisions, and customer engagement improvements.

 # Why This Project is Important

 Understanding how consumers interact with e-commerce platforms like Amazon is crucial for businesses and researchers.
 Our analysis provides insights into:

-Revenue trends by category and region
+* Total Revenue by region

-Consumer spending behavior based on demographics
+* Consumer spending behavior based on demographics

-The impact of life changes on purchasing habits

-The relationship between survey responses and spending patterns
+* Most Purchased Product Categories

+* Total Purchase by region

+* Top 10 Best-Selling Products by Quantity

 These findings can help businesses tailor marketing strategies, optimize inventory management, and enhance customer experience.